Bugum Chugu: Ceremony's ritual

 The actual ceremony for the festival starts after the evening meal.
 The drum beater comes to the palace to sound the drum.
 He, through the drumming, summons the tom-tom beaters and the Elders of the state the in palace.
 As they arrive one after the other, the commoners also come along.
-When everybody is gathered outside the palace, the Elders of state led by a wulana, the chief linguist, enter the chief's court to invite him outside.
+When everybody is gathered outside the palace, the Elders of state led by the chief linguist, enter the chief's court to invite him outside.
 Some of the Elders lead the way and the chief follows.
 The rest of the elders follow the chief.
 Before the chief comes out, everybody is ready with his or her torch of grass.
 The chief is the first to light his torch.
 The chief is led a little distance from where the crowd is gathered to cast away his lit-up torch.
 He moves back into the palace as the multitude of people yell and chant in a war-like manner amidst the deafening sound of the tom-tom and drums.
-There is usually a spot at the outskirts of the town where the multitude of people move to for the celebration of the Bugum Festival.
+There is usually a spot at the outskirts of the town where the multitude of people move to for the celebration of the Buɣim Festival.
 Everybody holds high his or her burning torch.
 To prevent drops of fire from falling onto their clothes and burning them, many of the celebrators wet their clothes.
 Except for a few girls who are daredevils, women are hardly seen in the crowd.
 They usually stay in their homes or at the outside of the palace until the crowd returns.
 Then they join in the closing chants and dance for the evening.